yashkanrish/PredictingFraudTransaction/README.md

 Link to data source = https://www.kaggle.com/ntnu-testimon/paysim1

-In this project, we were trying to analyze the pattern of fraudulent transactions by making use of different modelling techniques and using the results obtained from our study to predict and prevent similar fraud cases in future.
+In this project, we were trying to analyze the pattern of fraudulent transactions by making use of different modelling techniques and using the results obtained from our study we intend to predict and prevent similar fraud cases in future.
 According to a report published by Experian, "63% of businesses have experienced the same or more fraud losses in the past 12 months" (Full Report here: https://www.experian.com/assets/decision-analytics/reports/global-fraud-report-2018.pdf).
 It is therefore paramount to enhance the fraud detection mechanisms.

 ## Relevance